 This service is complimentary at our camps.
 At certain camps the camp staff will not wash underwear, due to prevailing local traditions in the country (in these cases washing powder is supplied for guests to rinse their own underwear).

-All our camps are situated in remote areas and we have to generate our own electricity.
-We do so in a number of ways.
-In most camps, we have solar farms which charge a bank of batteries known as an inverter system which then provides 220V power in each tented room for lightings, ceiling fans and plug points.
-The only exceptions are Selinda Canoe Trail and Selinda Explorers Camp.
-Selinda Explorers Camp has a central charging port for shared guest use.
-Selinda Canoe Trail does not offer charging facilities.
+All our camps are situated in remote areas, and we generate our own electricity.
+We do so in several ways.
+In most camps, we have solar farms which charge a bank of batteries via an inverter system.
+This then provides 220V power in each tented room for lighting, ceiling fans, over-the-bed air conditioners and air cooling systems (selected safari camps) and plug points.

-We recommend guests bring two batteries so while one is charging, the other can be used.
-While some camps can supply adaptors (3 prong round, 3 prong square, 2 prong round and 2 prong flat) it is advisable that guests carry their own adaptors with them to ensure the ability to charge their equipment.
+We recommend guests bring two batteries so while one is charging, the other can be used as part of what to pack for your safari.
+While some camps can supply adaptors (3 prong round, 3 prong square, 2 prong round and 2 prong flat), guests should carry their own adaptors to ensure the ability to charge their equipment.

 While inclusions vary, all our rates include all meals, house spirits, wine and non-alcoholic beverages (excluding imported beverages and champagne).
 Beverage policies in other camps, lodges or hotels outside of the Great Plains Conservation portfolio may differ.
 Please refer to your itinerary for specific details.